The renowned football coach and philosopher, Vince Lombardi, once said, “Perfection is unattainable, but if we chase perfection, we catch excellence.”

 One of the central tenants of Kaizen, the philosophy at the heart of Lean, is that there is always room for improvement.
 Even when the organization is doing well, leaders encourage people to find ways to drive further success.
 After all, continuous improvement is not something you can ever finish.
 A Lean organization recognizes that there are endless opportunities to improve.

 Silos have no place in the practice of Lean.
-Cross functional collaboration and communication are necessary to tackling the biggest challenges.
+Cross-functional collaboration and communication are necessary to tackle the biggest challenges.
 Organizations that provide people with the tools they need break down silos and share knowledge and experiences across the organization drive company-wide improvement.

 Lean is a business process methodology that leverages the skills, input, and observations of every employee.
 Employees who are invested in the success of the organization and engaged in improvement are essential.
 There is a ton that leaders can to do increase their employee engagement in improvement, and we write about it a lot on this blog.
 Be sure to subscribe at the bottom of this post to ensure you don't miss anything.